Mitie Group plc (MTO.L) (LON:MTO) Shares Gap Up to $38.10

-Several research firms recently commented on MTO.
-Peel Hunt reaffirmed a “hold” rating and issued a GBX 46 ($0.60) price target on shares of Mitie Group plc (MTO.L) in a report on Wednesday, October 14th.
-Peel Hunt reaffirmed a “hold” rating and issued a GBX 46 ($0.60) price target on shares of Mitie Group plc (MTO.L) in a report on Wednesday, October 14th.
-Five analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
-Mitie Group plc (MTO.L) currently has a consensus rating of “Hold” and a consensus price target of GBX 103.50 ($1.35).
+A number of brokerages have commented on MTO.
+Peel Hunt reaffirmed a “hold” rating and issued a GBX 46 ($0.60) price objective on shares of Mitie Group plc (MTO.L) in a report on Wednesday, October 14th.
+Peel Hunt reaffirmed a “hold” rating and issued a GBX 46 ($0.60) price objective on shares of Mitie Group plc (MTO.L) in a report on Wednesday, October 14th.
+Five investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the stock.
+The stock has an average rating of “Hold” and a consensus price target of GBX 103.50 ($1.35).

 Mitie Group plc (MTO.L) Company Profile (LON:MTO)